What we know about the Minnesota shooting that killed 2 officers and a firefighter

 Investigators are still putting together details of the shooting, which unfolded from a domestic call.

+The Hennepin County Medical Examiner’s Office said late Monday that Burnsville Police Officers Paul Elmstrand and Matthew Ruge, both 27, and Adam Finseth, 40, a firefighter and paramedic who was assigned to the city’s SWAT team, died of gunshot wounds in the emergency room at Hennepin County Medical Center in Minneapolis shortly after 6:30 a.m.
+Sunday.

-The suspect, who authorities have not yet identified, was armed with multiple guns and large amounts of ammunition.
+The suspect was identified by the authorities as Shannon Gooden, 38, of Burnsville, and the medical examiner said Tuesday that he died from a self-inflicted gunshot wound to the head.
+Officials had said Gooden was armed with multiple guns and large amounts of ammunition.
 He had barricaded himself inside the home with his family, who included seven children ages 2 to 15.

+Court records show Gooden wasn’t legally allowed to have guns and had been entangled in a yearslong dispute over the custody and financial support of his three oldest children.

+According to court records, the state barred Gooden from possessing guns after he pleaded guilty in 2008 to second-degree assault with a dangerous weapon.
+Prosecutors said he threw rocks and pulled a knife on a man in a Burnsville shopping mall parking lot.

+An attorney representing Gooden in the custody dispute, Robert Manson, did not return a telephone message Monday seeking comment.

-Minnesota Bureau of Criminal Apprehension Superintendent Drew Evans said negotiations lasted for hours before the suspect opened fire.
-He wasn’t specific on the exact amount of time, but the Minnesota Police and Peace Officers Association said the standoff lasted four hours before a SWAT team entered the home.
+Bureau of Criminal Apprehension Superintendent Drew Evans said Sunday's negotiations lasted for hours before Gooden opened fire.
+The Minnesota Police and Peace Officers Association said the standoff lasted four hours before a SWAT team entered the home.

 “We still don’t know the exact exchange of gunfire that occurred,” Evans said.
 “Certainly several officers did return fire.”

 Around 8 a.m.
-Sunday, the suspect was found dead.
+Sunday, Gooden was found dead.
 The family and children were released.
-None of them were hurt.
+None were hurt.

-Evans said “there have not been many calls for service at all" at the home in the past.

-City officials identified the fallen officers as Paul Elmstrand and Matthew Ruge, both 27.
-Firefighter and paramedic Adam Finseth, 40, who was shot while giving aid to an injured officer, also died.

 Elmstrand joined the police department in 2017, and was a member of its mobile command staff.
 His wife, Cindy Elmstrand-Castruita, told WCCO-TV they began dating in high school after attending the same schools since kindergarten.
 They were married five years and had two children, a 2-year-old and a 5-month-old.